Roomba 980 Review

 It’s not far off the S9+ in deep cleaning tests with its 91% score.
 I’m impressed by iRobot’s “dirt detect” system and how it could make extra passes on areas with lots of sand.

-The 980 is still expensive, almost at the same level as the S5 Max with more functionality.
-But if you prioritize carpet cleaning and not mind the lack of containment and mopping features, the 980 is an excellent option.
+The 980 is still expensive, almost at the same level as the S5 Max, but it has more functionality.
+But if you prioritize carpet cleaning and do not mind the lack of containment and mopping features, the 980 is an excellent option.